pydio/pydio-doc-developer-guide/0_manual/2_anatomy-of-a-flow/3_triggers.md

 You can simply start a manual or scheduled job using the RUN NOW button in the top-right hand of the screen.

 [:image:0_overview/anatomy-triggers-manual.png]

+## WebHooks

+WebHooks are a powerful way for enabling users interaction with you admin-defined Flow.
+See the [Dedicated Section](./webhooks-buttons) to learn more about WebHooks.